Cal-CS-61A-Staff/seating/README.md

 ### Assigning students

 Create a spreadsheet with one row for each student that will be assigned a seat.
-It should have columns "Name", "Student ID", "Email", and "Photo" (a URL to an image).
+It should have columns "Name", "Student ID", "Email", and "bCourses ID".
 The remaining columns are arbitrary attributes that express student preferences.
 For example, if a student has LEFTY=TRUE, they will be assigned a seat with the LEFTY attribute.
 If a student has LEFTY=FALSE, they will be assigned a seat without the LEFTY attribute.
 If a student's LEFTY attribute is blank, i.e. TRUE nor FALSE, then they will could be assigned to either a LEFTY or non-LEFTY seat as if they don't care.

 Import students by going to (e.g.)